TeMU-BSC/PharmaCoNER-Tagger/README.md

 With regard to output_folder_name, notice that PharmaCoNER Tagger will create a new directory for each training execution in the output folder (by default, in output/).
 The name of these training directories will be the experiment name ('test', by default, but can be modified in the parameters.ini file, in experiment_name field) plus a timestamp.
 Identify the desired directory and set the field output_folder_name in src/prepare_trained_model.py accordingly.

-Then, run (assuming the virtual environment is activated):
+Then, run (assuming the virtual environment is activated and the user is in src/):
-    python src/prepare_trained_model.py
+    python prepare_trained_model.py

 The script will create a folder with the exported model in the directory trained_models/.